bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-13-benedetta.md

 _I’m sorry to hear that you and Gerard have parted ways, it was such a strong and long collaboration.
 So, there is still a lot of Gerard’s work in the finished script?_

 Absolutely.
 My additions to the screenplay of _Benedetta_ are perhaps ten or 15 per cent, basically, but Gerard’s participation I think is 50 or 60 per cent.
 But he didn’t want his name there.
 You can see his work in the smallest details, all kinds of stuff.
 For example, when Bartolomea makes the dildo, and then Virginie says, ‘It’s a bit sharp.’
 Bartolomea replies, ‘I will fix it.
 You take your clothes over there,’ that’s Gerard.
 Even that kind of detail.
 I think it was really strange, and a pity.
 A pity, because I think his name should have been there [in the credits].
-But yeah,
-that’s life.
+But yeah,  that’s life.

-_Sight and Sound_, May 2022
+**_Sight and Sound_, May 2022**

-<![endif]-->
+<br><br>

 **BENEDETTA**
 _Directed by_: Paul Verhoeven
-©: SBS Productions, Pathé Films,
-France 2 Cinéma, France 3 Cinéma
+©: SBS Productions, Pathé Films,  France 2 Cinéma, France 3 Cinéma
 _Production Companies_: SBS Productions, Pathé
-_In co-production with_: France 2 Cinéma,
-France 3 Cinéma, Topkapi Films, Belga Films
+_In co-production with_: France 2 Cinéma,  France 3 Cinéma, Topkapi Films, Belga Films
-_With the participation of_: Canal+, Ciné+,
+_With the participation of_: Canal+, Ciné+,  France Télévisions
-France Télévisions
 _In association with_: Cinémage 13, Cofimage 30, Cofinova 15, Indéfilms 7, Palatine Etoile 16
-_With the support of_:
-La région Provence-Alpes-Côte d’Azur
+_With the support of_:  La région Provence-Alpes-Côte d’Azur
 _In partnership with the_: CNC
-_With the support of_:
-Le Centre National du Cinéma et de l’Image Animée
+_With the support of_:  Le Centre National du Cinéma et de l’Image Animée
-_With the support of the_: Netherlands Film Fund,
-Tax Shelter of the Federal Belgian Government
+_With the support of the_: Netherlands Film Fund,  Tax Shelter of the Federal Belgian Government
 _Via_: Belga Films Fund
-_With the support of_:
-Ministero per i Beni e le Attività Culturali, MiBACT, Regione Lazio
+_With the support of_:  Ministero per i Beni e le Attività Culturali, MiBACT, Regione Lazio
 _International Sales_: Pathé International
-_Executive Producers (for Urania Pictures)_:
-Laurentina Guidotti, Conchita Airoldi
+_Executive Producers (for Urania Pictures)_:  Laurentina Guidotti, Conchita Airoldi
-_Produced by_: Saïd Ben Saïd, Michel Merkt,
+_Produced by_: Saïd Ben Saïd, Michel Merkt,  Jérôme Seydoux
-Jérôme Seydoux
 _Production Manager_: Olivier Hélie
 _Production Manager (Italian Crew)_: Claudio Vecchio
 _Production Co-ordinator_: Clémence Nevot